Generalized Exponential smoothing in prediction of hierarchical time series: Properties of our proposals

-In order to check the statistical properties of our proposals we considered empirical data set related to an electricity demand in the period from 1 to 31 January 2016 in Australia.
-The data come from five regions of Australia, denoted with the following symbols: nsw, qld, sa, tas, vic.
-All the considered data was taken from Australian Energy Market Operator https://www.aemo.com.au/.
-Fig. 7 presents 297 predicted electricity demand curves obtained by means of our Proposal 1 using moving local median (taken from our Proposal 1) to calculate level forecasts, window lengths $k=10$ observations and locality parameter equal to $\beta=0.2$.
-Fig. 8 presents boxplot and histograms for 297 integrated average prediction errors in each region and in the whole Australia.
-A performance of our proposals was compared with Shang and Hyndman (2016) proposal and with independent moving functional mean predictor (without the reconciliation of forecasts), in terms of a median of absolute deviation of a sum integrated average prediction errors in each region and in the whole Australia.
+A performance of our proposals was compared with Shang and Hyndman (2017) proposal and with independent moving functional mean predictor (without the reconciliation of forecasts), in terms of a median of absolute deviation of integrated prediction errors in each region and in the whole Australia.
 Table 1 summarizes results of this comparison.
 In general, obtained results lead us to a conclusion, that our proposals seems to be more robust to functional outliers than Hyndman and Shang proposal.
 It is not surprising, as the authors made their forecasts basing on nonrobust generalized least squares method.
-Admittedly, Shang and Hyndman (2016) claimed that their proposal performed better in comparison to bottom-up approach basing on moving medians, but notice, that they considered Fraiman and Muniz global depths only.
+Admittedly, Shang and Hyndman (2017) claimed that their proposal performed better in comparison to bottom-up approach basing on moving medians, but notice, that they considered Fraiman and Muniz global depths only.
 Moreover, thanks to the locality parameter adjusting, our proposals are more appropriate for detecting the change of regimes in the HFTS setup.
 In the cases of data sets without outliers, simple functional moving means, where the reconciliation procedure is not conducted, seems to outperform all other proposals.
-In this "clean data" situation, a performance of our both proposals and of Shang and Hyndman (2016) proposal is comparable.
+In this "clean data" situation, a performance of our both proposals and of Shang and Hyndman (2017) proposal is comparable.
 Our second proposal is more computationally demanding, however.